AlessandroCorradini/National-Research-University-Higher-School-of-Economics-Advanced-Machine-Learning-Specialization/03 - Bayesian Methods for Machine Learning/README.md

 - Gaussian processes & Bayesian optimization
 - Final project

-## Certificate of Completition
+## Certificate of Completion
-You can see the [Certificate of Completition](https://github.com/AlessandroCorradini/Certificates/blob/master/Coursera%20-%20Bayesian%20Methods%20for%20Machine%20Learning%20-%20Higher%20School%20of%20Economics%20National%20Research%20University.pdf) and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.
+You can see the [Certificate of Completion](https://github.com/AlessandroCorradini/Certificates/blob/master/Coursera%20-%20Bayesian%20Methods%20for%20Machine%20Learning%20-%20Higher%20School%20of%20Economics%20National%20Research%20University.pdf) and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.

 <br/>